chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 .. note:: All commands must be run as ``sudo``.

+.. tag delivery_ctl_note

+.. note:: Prior to Chef Automate 0.6.0, this tool was named `delivery-ctl`.
+To support backwards compatibility, you can continue to call `delivery-ctl` in Chef Automate 0.6.0.

+.. end_tag

 cleanse
 =====================================================
 The ``cleanse`` subcommand is used to re-set the Chef Automate server to the state it was in prior to the first time the ``reconfigure`` subcommand is run.
 This command will: